AarsalAM/AarsalsBookStore-Started-Again/readme.txt

 So I finally was able to build without problems!
 I had to change the Error.cshtml models name to reference my models class library.
 I created a static class called SD.cs in the utility project.
 I then added project references for this to the main project, and also to the DataAccess class library.
 I added a new area called "Customer" and changed the route pattern in startup.cs to reference the area.
+I moved the homecontroller.cs into the new customer area